maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

 - Retrieve the HGNC symbol for a given human gene
 - Retrieve a list of all human genes annotated with a given GO (Gene Ontology) term
-- Descrive the scope of a differential expression analysis
+- Describe the scope of a differential expression analysis
-- Identify differentially expressed genes in the GSE
+- Describe the scope of a functional enrichment analysis
-- Descrive the scope of a functional enrichment analysis
+- Identify differentially expressed genes in the GSE8671 dataset
-- Retrieve enriched functional annotations for a gene list of interest by using the gProfiler webtool
+- Retrieve enriched functional annotations for a gene list of interest using the gProfiler webtool